RWalsh299/cse15l-lab-reports/lab-report-1-week-2.md

 here are some examples: ![vsSetUp](https://rwalsh299.github.io/cse15l-lab-reports/commands.png)

-  4.Moving files via scp (from loacal to server)
+  4.Moving files via scp (from local to server)

 When preforming a scp do not be logged into the server via ssh, this should be done while logged out